Article I: Membership and Officers of the Board

 The Board may add items to the agenda of a special meeting at any time prior to the conclusion of the meeting, except that final disposition may not be taken on any matter added to the agenda unless timely notice to the addition has been given as required by law.

-6. Quorum.
+- Quorum.
 Six (6) Regents shall constitute a quorum for the transaction of business at all regular and special meetings.
 A majority of the Regents present must approve all items requiring action by the Board.

-8. Public Meetings.
-Regular and special meetings of the Board and Committees shall be open to the public, except for executive sessions, which may be held as permitted by applicable laws of the state of Washington.
+- Public Meetings.
+Regular and special meetings of the Board and Committees shall be open to the public in conformance with the laws of the state of Washington governing such meetings.

-10. Communications to the Board.
+- Communications to the Board.
 Any person who wishes to bring a matter to the attention of the Board may do so by submitting written communication to the Board at the following address: c/o Office of the President, Washington State University, P.O.
 Box 641048, Pullman, Washington 99164-1048.

-A. Request to Provide Public Comment.
-Individuals who wish to provide public comment must sign up at the meeting at which they wish to speak by providing their names and any relevant titles or affiliations on the sign up sheet.
+- Request to Provide Public Comment.
+Individuals who wish to provide public comment during a meeting of the Board must provide their name and any relevant title(s) or affiliation(s) on the sign-up sheet.
 The request should also set out clearly the topic to be presented.

-B. Time Allocation.
-The chair of the Board may reasonably limit the amount of time allocated for the public comment period, for each speaker and for each issue during the public comment period.
+- Time Allocation.
+The chair of the Board may reasonably limit the amount of time allocated for the public comment period for each speaker and for each issue.
 Public comments will take place during the scheduled public comment period.
-Unless otherwise indicated on the agenda or by the chair, the public comment period will be for 10 minutes, with a 2 minute limit per speaker, and will occur at the end of the Board meeting.
+Unless otherwise indicated on the agenda or by the chair, the public comment period will be for ten (10) minutes, with a two-minute (2-minute) limit per speaker, and will occur at the end of the Board meeting.

 Article III: Committees of the Board